Generic Name: lenvatinib (len VA ti nib)

 signs of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds;

-symptoms of a blood clot--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;
+signs of a blood clot--sudden numbness or weakness, problems with vision or speech;

 Common side effects may include: